RETURNING

 Class year

 If you need to change your class year, email the Registrar's Office (registrar@swarthmore.edu) to make that request.
 If you are considering completing your degree requirements in a Fall semester, review the December Finisher process website.
-Please note that the college only graduates students in May of each year, and there is not a December graduation.
+The college only graduates students in May of each year, and there is not a December graduation.

 Course Registration